-- Enquiring of directors, and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, as well as whether they have knowledge of any actual, suspected or alleged fraud - Reading Board minutes. - Considering remuneration incentive schemes and performance targets. - Using analytical procedures to identify any unusual or unexpected relationships. - Considering the existence of any significant unusual transactions.
+- Enquiring of directors, and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, as well as whether they have knowledge of any actual, suspected or alleged fraud - · Reading Board minutes. - Considering remuneration incentive schemes and performance targets for management and directors. - Using analytical procedures to identify any unusual or unexpected relationships. - Considering the existence of any significant unusual transactions. - · Consideration of customer and supplier acceptance procedures at a higher risk component.